 What happens if I do not want university sourced accommodation?

 If you do not want to live in university-sourced accommodation then there are a lot of other options for students in Leicester.
 Although we do not deal directly with private-sector bookings, and cannot endorse any private providers, we can advise you regarding what options are available, where to look for private accommodation, and what to look for when choosing somewhere to live.
-Please contact the Accommodation Office for more information.
+If you wish to stop receiving emails regarding accommodation then please contact the Accommodation Office.

 How much does it cost?